ga4gh-discovery/data-connect/README.md

 #### Google Sheets implementation
 A Google Sheets spreadsheet can also be exposed via the Tables API using the sheets adapter, located [here](https://github.com/DNAstack/ga4gh-search-adapter-google-sheets).

-#### Implementation based on PrestoSQL
+#### Implementation based on Trino

-DNAstack has provided an [implementation of Data Connect](https://github.com/dnastack/ga4gh-search-adapter-presto) on top of [PrestoSQL](https://prestosql.io/).
+DNAstack has provided an [implementation of Data Connect](https://github.com/dnastack/ga4gh-search-adapter-presto) on top of [Trino](https://trino.io/).
 This implementation includes examples of data stored in the FHIR and Phenopackets formats.

 ### Client implementations